onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 Religions are literally false but metaphorically true - Brett Weinstein What if we could make a literally true one?

+The fairness protocol as god
+The god protocol is about fairness and consent

 God design
 Designing god
 https://twitter.com/zxocw/status/1545495339771334657